10bestdesign/jqvmap/README.md

 Custom Maps
 ======

 So you want to create your own maps, or change some existing ones.
 Awesome.
-Make sure to check out the `./create` folder for details on how to do this.
+Make sure to check out [./create/README.md](./create) for details on how to do this.